27 Business Analyst (BA) CV Samples for 2026

 Why this CV works

-• Include specific projects where you utilised Salesforce Agile Accelerator or Informatica Cloud to streamline business processes, demonstrating your practical experience.
+• You need to show how those skills are applied practically and how they can drive meaningful business results.
+Include specific projects where you utilized Salesforce Agile Accelerator or Informatica Cloud to streamline business processes, demonstrating your hands-on experience.

-See more Salesforce business analyst CVs >
+See more Salesforce business analyst resumes >

 ServiceNow Business Analyst CV